ferdon-inc/styleguide/lokahi/index.md

 Procedure

 1. Click the \[Deploy\] button on the toolbar to open the deployment form.
-2. Click on the “Deploy to blockchain” selection box.
+2. Click on the “Deploy to” selection box.
 3. Click on the \[Custom Blockchain\] option.
 4. Type in the “Name” input and the “URL” input the link of the blockchain server which you want to deploy to.
 5. Click the \[Save\] button to save the new option of blockchain on the web.